torvalds/linux/Documentation/tools/rtla/rtla-timerlat-top.rst

 The raw trace is saved in the **timerlat_trace.txt** file for further analysis.

-Note that **rtla timerlat** was dispatched without changing *timerlat* tracer threads' priority.
-That is generally not needed because these threads have priority *FIFO:95* by default, which is a common priority used by real-time kernel developers to analyze scheduling delays.
+Analte that **rtla timerlat** was dispatched without changing *timerlat* tracer threads' priority.
+That is generally analt needed because these threads have priority *FIFO:95* by default, which is a common priority used by real-time kernel developers to analyze scheduling delays.